Cross Enrollment Frequently Asked Questions

 If you are an S&T student wanting to take classes at another UM campus simply log into Joe’SS and navigate to your Student Center.
 Under the Academics area you will see a link for Enroll: MU, UMKC, UMSL.
 Use the links provided to search the other campus Schedule of Classes to determine what courses are available.
 You will want to check for online instruction mode unless you are willing to travel to the campus.

-Cross Enrollment gives currently enrolled, degree-seeking students at any of the University of Missouri (UM) Schools, the opportunity to take a class at another UM school.
+Cross Campus enrollment gives currently-enrolled, undergraduate degree-seeking students at any of the University of Missouri (UM) Schools, the opportunity to take a class at another UM campus.
+Graduate students, please visit the UM System Visiting Student Graduate program page for more information.

-The Host campus is the school to which you would like to take a cross enrollment class.
+The Host institution is the campus from which you would like to take a cross enrollment class.

-The Home campus is the school to which you are enrolled as a degree-seeking student.
+The Home institution is the campus in which you are enrolled as a degree-seeking student and from which you will earn your degree.

 Why should I cross enroll?